Employer-financed retirement benefits schemes: non-UK service relief

 - civil partner or surviving civil partner,

-- dependent because of physical or mental impairment (includes cases where that was the position at the time of the employee’s or former employee’s death), or
+- dependant because of physical or mental impairment (includes cases where that was the position at the time of the employee’s or former employee’s death), or

 Location of establishment